Embedded System Software Development: Everything You Need to Know

 - Hardware Simulators from vendors like Synopsys or Cadence that run cycle-accurate simulations of the underlying hardware platforms.
 Often, behavioral models of the hardware or hardware emulation platforms are also used.

-Challenges of Software Development for Embedded Systems
+Challenges of Embedded System Software Development

 The key challenge for embedded software development is that it is very closely tied to the underlying hardware.
 This can cause disruptions in the development process in a number of ways.